Bachelor of Arts in Creative Writing

 B. Craft (3 units)

-One course in the Craft Area selected from the following (must be taken after C W 301 and C W 302 and BEFORE workshop course).
+One course in the Craft Area selected from the following must be taken after C W 301 and C W 302 and before the workshop course.

 C W 511GWCraft of Poetry - GWAR3